scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 When set to `true`, this annotation makes the following changes in behavior:
 * Won't create/delete the LB.
 * Ignores the global configurations (such as size, private mode, IPs).
-* Won't detach other private networks attached to the LB.
+* Won't detach private networks attached to the LB.
 * won't manage extra frontends and backends not starting with the service id.
 * Will refuse to manage a LB with a name starting with the cluster id.

 This annotation requires `service.beta.kubernetes.io/scw-loadbalancer-id` to be set to a valid existing LB.
+> Please note that this annotation is experimental and may not be supported.